 Our named executive officers are eligible to receive discretionary annual bonuses based on individual performance, company performance or as otherwise determined appropriate by our compensation committee.
-In late 2019, the compensation committee met and, after considering input from management and considering relevant company and individual performance, determined to award the following annual bonuses to our named executive officers in respect of 2019: (a) a bonus in the form of a grant of fully vested options to purchase 23,317 shares of our common stock, which was granted to Dr. Shendelman in lieu of a cash bonus, (b) a cash bonus of \$160,000 to Dr. Vignola and (c) a cash bonus of \$247,500 to Dr. Perfetti.
+In late 2020, the compensation committee met and, after considering input from management and considering relevant company and individual performance, determined to award the following annual bonuses to our named executive officers in respect of 2020: (a) a cash bonus of \$317,625 to Dr. Shendelman, (b) a cash bonus of \$189,000 to Dr. Perfetti and (c) a cash bonus of \$108,197 to Dr. Silberstein.